defikitchen/Hulk-Staking/README.md

 If you have MetaMask installed, you can easily convert your assets in-App to HULK, the token required for staking on Hulk.Finance.

 The browser extension MetaMask is currently used by over 1 million users worldwide, and can be used to start exploring blockchain applications in seconds.
+Cold storage devices such as Ledger or Trezor can also be used with MetaMask.

 In order to install MetaMask, visit the official MetaMask website.
 Or access the MetaMask download page directly and follow these steps: